MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

 	}

 The implementation of ``DisplayDrawer`` simply calls the Graphics Engine's software algorithm.
-This software algorithm will use the `GraphicsContext`_ color and clip and will update the `Display.flush()`_ dirty area.
+This software algorithm will use the `GraphicsContext`_ color and clip and update the `Display.flush()`_ dirty area.

 .. _section_drawings_sim_custom:

 Custom Implementation
 ---------------------

-The custom implementation is useful to connect a third-party library or to simulate the same constraints as the embedded side (the same GPU constraints).
+The custom implementation helps connect a third-party library or to simulate the same constraints as the embedded side (the same GPU constraints).
 It considers that:

 * there is only one destination format (the display buffer format),
-* :ref:`non-standard images <section_image_custom_raw>` cannot be used as source.
+* :ref:`non-standard images <section_image_custom_raw>` cannot be used as a source.

 The :ref:`UI Pack extension <section_ui_simulation>` is designed to simplify the adding of third-party drawers: